kovaleskima/kovaleskima.github.io/docs/index.md

 layout: default
 ---

-I'm a first year PhD student in Physical Oceanography at the University of Washington, advised by Georgy Manucharyan.
+I'm a first year graduate student in Physical Oceanography at the University of Washington, advised by Georgy Manucharyan.
 My current research is focused on advancing seasonal sea ice breakup modeling.

 I graduated from Missouri S&T summa cum laude in May 2024 with a B.S. in Applied Mathematics.
 Before coming to the University of Washington, I was involved with applied math and machine learning research projects at Missouri S&T and the University of Missouri, as well as a brief stint as a software engineering intern at United Launch Alliance (ULA) working on Vulcan Centaur.